emoncms/emoncms/docs/RaspberryPi/read-only.md

 # Enable root filesystem read-only mode

 ## Setup Data partition

+An alternative to following this guide would be to use Paul Reed's script to setup the SD card partitions.
+See [forum thread](http://openenergymonitor.org/emon/node/12080).

 Assuming creating 300Mb data partition and starting with SD card image expanded to fill SD card (4GB in this example).